LTUC/amman-prep-d14/Class-06/facilitator/README.md

 ### The "Do...while" statement

-- The `do...while` loop is closely related to `while` loop.
+- The `do...while` loop is closely related to the `while` loop.
 In the do `while` loop, the condition is checked at the end of the loop.
-- The `do...while` loop has the following syntax:
+- The `do...while loop has the following syntax:

   ```js
   do {